Abdul Hai Habibi

 Return to the homeland in 1962 and continuation of academic work in Kabul.

-Received the rank of professor from Kabul University in 1965.
+Received the title of professor from Kabul University in 1965.

 President of Afghan Historical Society, 1966 to 1971.